10 Plant-Based Protein Sources

 The same little seeds that supplied your Chia Pet are now touted as a quality protein source.
 Despite their tiny size, a mere 2 tablespoons of chia seeds provide 4 grams of protein and 11 grams of fibre.
 Punching far above their weight in nutritional value, chia seeds are also the highest plant-source of omega-3 fatty acids.
 With their ability to absorb 4 times their weight in water, chia seeds are perfect for making healthy puddings, adding to smoothies or as an egg substitute in baking.

 This gluten-free ancient grain tops the grain list in terms of protein content.
-Most grains are considered to be inadequate as total protein sources because they lack adequate amounts of the amino acids lysine and isoleucine.
-However, quinoa has significantly greater amounts of both lysine and isoleucine making it a complete protein.
+Most grains are considered to be inadequate as total protein sources because they lack adequate amounts of the amino acids lysine and isoleucine, however, quinoa has significantly greater amounts of both lysine and isoleucine making it a complete protein.
 The versatility of this grain is what makes it so fun to cook with, and allows it to be included in breakfast, lunch and dinner.
-My Green Breakfast Bowl and Spiced Quinoa & Black Bean Salad are two staples in my house.
+Looking for ways to use quinoa?
+Try this cinnamon quinoa breakfast bowl, Asian quinoa salad and quinoa, squash and prune stew for some hearty, filling and protein-packed meals.

 Contrary to its name, buckwheat is not a form of wheat at all.
-This gluten-free grain is actually part of the rhubard family, and diets containing buckwheat have been known to lower risk of developing high cholesterol and high blood pressure.
+This gluten-free grain is actually part of the rhubarb family, and diets containing buckwheat have been known to lower risk of developing high cholesterol and high blood pressure.
 Harvested into groats, buckwheat is commonly ground into flours to make everything from bread to noodles to porridge.
-My Buckwheat & Berry Porridge makes a rich and filling breakfast, or Japanese style soba noodles are a great swap for any pasta dish to help boost the protein content.
+This buckwheat & berry breakfast porridge makes a rich and filling breakfast, or Japanese style soba noodles are a great swap for any pasta dish to help boost the protein content.

 Typically touted for being quality sources of healthy fats, nuts are also a great source of protein.
 Leading the pack in terms of protein content are almonds, followed by pistachios, cashews, walnuts, hazelnuts, macadamia and pecans.
-Although typically used in savoury dishes, nuts are also great additions to a sweet treat like my Vanilla Cashew Cream, and not to worry, nut butters contain just as much protein as the nuts themselves, so keep on spreading.
+Although typically used in savoury dishes, nuts are also great additions to sweet snacks, like these chocolate and cherry energy bites, and not to worry, nut butter contains just as much protein as the nuts themselves, so keep on spreading.

 Often cast into the shadow of nuts, seeds are super sources of protein and overall nutrition.
 These staffs of life are not only high in protein but rich in vitamins, minerals and antioxidants.
-Pumpkin seeds are valued source of zinc, sesame seeds are rich in calcium and sunflower seeds are rich in vitamin E. Pumpkin and sunflower seeds make a simple snack or addition to any trail mix or salad, while sesame seed paste (also known as tahini) is ideal for creating dips or spreads, and salad dressings like my Broccoli Salad with Creamy Tahini Dressing.
-When in doubt, combine nuts and seeds for a total protein snack like my Trail Mix Bites.
+Pumpkin seeds are valued source of zinc, sesame seeds are rich in calcium and sunflower seeds are rich in vitamin E. Pumpkin and sunflower seeds make a simple snack or addition to any trail mix or salad, while sesame seed paste (also known as tahini) is ideal for creating dips or spreads, and salad dressings like these glory bowls with tahini dressing.
+When in doubt, combine nuts and seeds for a sweet and protein-rich snack like this super seed brittle.

 They really are the magical fruit.
 Not only are beans rich in protein but rich in fibre which helps to support digestive health and balance blood sugar.
-From black beans to kidney beans to chickpeas, beans contain between 15 to 20 grams of protein per serving, and make a filling addition to any meal.
+From black beans to kidney beans to chickpeas, beans contain between 15 to 20 grams of protein per serving and makes a filling addition to any meal.
 It is important to ensure that you soak your beans before cooking with them as it helps to support digestion, and sprouting them can also increase the protein content.
-Stir into stews and soups, like my Kale & White Bean Minestrone, or blend into dips or mix into salads for a filling meal.
+Stir into stews and soups or blend into dips, like this homemade hummus, or mix into salads, like this three-bean salad, for a filling meal.

 A member of the legume family, lentils are high in protein, rich in fibre and come in a variety of colours from brown to green to red.
 Culturally diverse, compared to beans lentils are rather quick and easy to prepare, and one cup of cooked lentils contains up to 18 grams or protein.
 Lentils also contain a 3:1 ratio of carbohydrates to protein making them an ideal post-workout meal.
-From brown to green to red, lentils are used in a variety of dishes such as Indian dahls, earthy soups like our family’s Spiced Red Lentil Soup, or more sophisticated side dishes and salads.
+From brown to green to red, lentils are used in a variety of dishes such as Indian dahls, earthy soups, like this vegetarian lentil chili, or more sophisticated side dishes and salads, like this make-ahead lentil salad.